google/recki-ct/doc/3_types.md

 ## Array (`Type::TYPE_ARRAY`):

-Represents a numericly indexed array of something.
+Represents a numerically indexed array of something.
 Always requires a sub-type, which are the types of values.

 Note that this is a literal array, not a PHP array.
 String keys are not supported, nor are sparse arrays.